DavonMoss/DavonMoss.github.io/essays/smart-questions.md

 ## I didn't know that though, what's a good example of how I should post?

 I'll show you.
-Open the linke below in a new tab, split the screen, and behold a post which exemplifies the qualities of a good question, and a good answer.
+Open the link below in a new tab, split the screen, and behold a post which exemplifies the qualities of a good question, and a good answer.

 [Great Example Question](https://stackoverflow.com/questions/51848999/collatz-conjecture-python-incorrect-output-above-2-trillion-only)